byteferry/sdds/SDDS specification 1.0 Beta_en.md

 ### FAQ:

-1. Q: Can the sdds engine perform packet validity verification?
+1. Q: Can the SDDS engine perform packet validity verification?

-A: The sdds engine does not verify the validity of the packet.
-This part must be done outside of the sdds engine.
+A: The SDDS engine does not verify the validity of the packet.
+This part must be done outside of the SDDS engine.
 This can be adapted to different communication protocols.
-However, if the sdds engine is required to read the relevant data structure before verification, the validate node can be defined in the sdds engine for reading.
+However, if the SDDS engine is required to read the relevant data structure before verification, the validate node can be defined in the SDDS engine for reading.

-2. Q: The sdds engine has not read data or has not written data.
+2. Q: The SDDS engine has not read data or has not written data.
 But there are no errors or exceptions.

 A: This is because the name attribute is missing.
 Add the name attribute to solve.